Trimble-tech/Hardening-DietPi/README.md

 ### License

 **Hardening DietPi** is licensed by Chris Trimble under the GPL v3 Open Source license (2023).
-Refer to file "LICENSE.md" for more information.
+Refer to file "LICENSE" for more information.